Discrete tenor models for credit risky portfolios driven by time-inhomogeneous L\'evy processes: Ingredients of the model

-Before giving a precise characterization of the driving process, let us describe the aggregate loss process $A$ in more detail.
-It takes values in $\cI=[0,1]$.
-We assume that $A_{t}=\sum_{s \leq t} \Delta A_{s}$ is an $\cI$-valued increasing marked point process with absolutely continuous $\Q^*$-compensator
+Before giving a precise characterization of the driving process, let us describe the aggregate loss process $L$ in more detail.
+We assume that $L_{t}=\sum_{s \leq t} \Delta L_{s}$ is an $\cI$-valued nondecreasing marked point process with absolutely continuous $\Q^*$-compensator

-where $F^{A}$ is a transition kernel from $(\Omega \times [0, T^*], \cP)$ into $(\er, \cB(\er))$ and $\cP$ denotes the predictable $\sigma$-algebra on $\Omega \times [0, T^*]$.
+where $F^{L}$ is a transition kernel from $(\Omega \times [0, T^*], \cP)$ into $(\er, \cB(\er))$ and $\cP$ denotes the predictable $\sigma$-algebra on $\Omega \times [0, T^*]$.

-Note that $A$ is a semimartingale with finite variation and with canonical representation
+Note that $L$ is a semimartingale with finite variation and with canonical representation

-where $\mu^{A}$ denotes its random measure of jumps.
-Recall that $A$ is a special semimartingale since its jumps are bounded by 1 (cf. Lemma I.4.24 in \citeN{JacodShiryaev03}).
+where $\mu^{L}$ denotes its random measure of jumps.
+Moreover, $L$ is a special semimartingale since its jumps are bounded by 1.

-The indicator process $\ifA{t}{x}$ is a c\`{a}dl\`{a}g, decreasing process with intensity process
+The indicator process $\ifL{t}{x}$ is a c\`{a}dl\`{a}g, decreasing process with intensity process

 i.e.\ the process